nginxinc/nginx-amplify-doc/amplify-guide.md

 If the above didn't work, please enable the agent's [debug log](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#agent-logfile), restart the agent, wait a few minutes, and then create an issue via Intercom.
 Please attach the debug log to the Intercom chat.

 Below is the list of supported MySQL metrics.
+The agent retrieves most of the metrics from the MySQL global [status variables](https://dev.mysql.com/doc/refman/5.7/en/server-status-variables.html).

   * **mysql.global.connections**<!-- anchor:mysql.global.connections -->

 <!-- json:metric["mysql.global.connections"] -->
   ```
   Type:        counter, integer
-  Description: xxxx
+  Description: The number of connection attempts (successful or not) to the MySQL server.
   Source:      SHOW GLOBAL STATUS LIKE "Connections";
   ```
 <!-- /json:metric -->